20 Nov Inspiring Others through Diversity and Language

 For executives who want to be on social media but don’t speak English or prefer not to post in English, don’t let this deter you: platforms like LinkedIn offer immediate translations, which can help your content reach a wider audience.
 Social media users simply have to click “See Translation” to see the content in their preferred language.
 This allows for widespread accessibility.
 LinkedIn’s translation service is powered by Microsoft Text Analytics API, which also provides translations for Skype, Office, and Bing.

 On this note, it’s important to bear in mind that on platforms like Instagram, the “See Translation” option is only available on mobile devices and is currently not available on desktop.
 For executives who want to post in different languages, we recommend that you research what translation options are available on each platform.

 Throughout the COVID-19 pandemic, various studies and news sources have observed that female leadership has been essential to effectively handling the crisis.
-Executives like Moschini, who uses an inclusive approach to advocate for other women on her platforms, help to break oppressive gender barriers.
+Executives like Moschini, who uses an inclusive approach to advocate for other women on her platforms, help to break oppressive gender barriers and inspire others.

 Moschini’s social media strategy highlights her personal values.
 If you are an executive looking to transition to social media and you’re looking to figure out what strategy works for you, we can help.
 Click the button below to schedule a conversation with our social media experts.Book a conversation with us today!

 November 18th, 2020 update: Did you know that most Fortune 500 CEOs are on social media in 2020?
 Vis...

 In light of the upcoming U.S. election on November 3rd, over 50 business leaders in the U.S. across ...